7 Best Places to See Snow in Texas

 Does it Snow in Houston?
 Snow doesn't happen in Houston every year, but historically, the city has seen a few snowfall events.
 Anything over one to three inches of snow in Houston is significant.
 No other winter storm has since compared to an 1895 winter event that dumped over 20 inches on the city.

 Does it Snow in Austin?
 With zero inches of annual snowfall, it doesn't snow that much in Austin.
 Gulf air and a southern latitude prevent much of anything from sticking around, even if flurries are falling from the sky.
-Austin snow isn't unheard of, though, and the last significant snow event occurred in 2017 when approximately two inches of snow stuck to the ground.
+Austin snow isn't unheard of, though, and the last significant snow event occurred in 2017, when approximately two inches of snow stuck to the ground.
+A notable 2021 snowstorm swept across Austin and the rest of the state, leaving some residents without power for days.

 Does it Snow in San Antonio?
 Much like Austin less than a hundred miles away, San Antonio rarely gets any snow.
 Flurries might be present throughout December, January, or February, but it's also common for multiple winters to pass with only trace amounts of snow.
 One of the largest and most recent snow events in San Antonio was a January 1985 blizzard that brought over a foot of snow.